ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-15-developing-on-windows.md

 feels like a cheat code because it's like I'm running a native Linux system inside Windows.
 Installation was painless, and [all my dotfiles](https://github.com/ljvmiranda921/dotfiles) for vim, tmux, and bash worked out of the box.
-Also, you can choose any distro you want (from the Microsoft Store)!
+Also, you can choose any distro you want from the Microsoft Store!
 I'm pretty basic so I just go with Ubuntu 20.04.

 <!-- microsoft store choose distro -->